 Interest rate risk is the risk of loss from fluctuations in the future cash flows or fair values of financial instruments because of a change in market interest rates.
 Bank is exposed to the interest rate risk to the extent that interest-earning assets and interest-bearing liabilities mature or re-price at different time periods or in different amounts.
-Interest rate risk is managed principally through monitoring interest rate gaps and by having pre-approved duration limits for the liquid portfolio.
+Interest rate risk is managed principally through monitoring interest rate gaps.
 The goal of interest rate risk management is to reduce effect of interest rate change on its Net Interest Income ('NII').